peterljq/OpenMMD/Readme.md

 - [Baidu Netdisk (Temporarily Unavailable)](https://baidu.com)

 **Follow the instruction to begin your first animation**:
-Most of the detailed instructions are contained in the xxx.bat files of each steps below.
-Please kindly refer to that.
 - Record a piece of video contains human motions.
 Satisfy all the prerequisite libraries stated below.
 - After downloading, firstly **activate tensorflow** environment in the terminal of anaconda.
 - Run OpenposeVideo.bat and follow the pop-out instructions.